-CANADA WOOD CHINA 2019/20 BUSINESS DEVELOPMENT ACTIVITIES - SUMMARY RESULTS
+CANADA WOOD CHINA 2019/20 BUSINESS DEVELOPMENT ACTIVITIES - SUMMARY RESULTS1

-Summary results for Business Development activities only.
+1 Summary results for Business Development activities only.
 Results do not include Canada Wood China's market access program (e.g., addressing regulatory barriers to Canadian wood products/systems through codes and standards), government relations program and other related efforts that provide a foundation for the market development program in China.

-The number of "Prospects" are cumulative over the history of the provided support provided by Canada Wood.
-Conversions directly or indirectly influenced through technical support provided by Canada Wood.
+2 The number of "Prospects" are cumulative over the history of the program.
+Numbers reported for "Qualified Leads", "Opportunity Engagement", and "Conversions" are for 2019/20.
+3 Conversions directly or indirectly influenced through technical support provided by Canada Wood.
 Conversions include non-wood projects converted to wood; and projects using non-Canadian wood converted to Canadian wood.